Key Quote

 HONOUR & PROPERTY

 Claudio's language reveals that Hero was never a partner but a possession being transferred from father to husband.
 When the 'goods' appear damaged, the exchange is voided.
-This reflects the legal reality of Elizabethan marriage, where women were literally chattels (movable property) transferred between men through marriage contracts.
+This reflects the legal reality of Elizabethan marriage, where women were literally chattelschattels — Movable property; a legal term historically applied to wives transferred between men through marriage contracts.

 MALE BONDS

 Claudio addresses Leonato rather than Hero because the honour code operates between men.
 A woman's chastity belongs not to herself but to her male guardians — first her father, then her husband.
-The 'rotten orange' is being returned to the male custodian (guardian) who failed to protect the goods.
+The 'rotten orange' is being returned to the male custodiancustodian — A person responsible for looking after something or someone who failed to protect the goods.
 Shakespeare critiques a system where women have no ownership of their own bodies or reputations.

 Key Words